Differentially Private Topological Data Analysis: Preliminaries

-As for the other method, let $f_D : M \to \mathbb{R}$ be a continuous function defined on metric space $(\mathcal{X}, d)$, possibly depending on the given set $D$.
+As for the other method, let $f_D : \mathcal{X} \to \mathbb{R}$ be a continuous function defined on metric space $(\mathcal{X}, d)$, possibly depending on the given set $D$.
 For each $r \in \mathbb{R}$, one can consider the sub-level set $L_r := \{x \in \mathcal{X} \: : \: f_D(x) \leqslant r\}$.
 As we consider the evolution of the union of balls in the previous way of construction, we now consider the evolution of the sub-level sets $L_r$ as $r$ varies.
 Figure \ref{fig1: contruction} illustrates such an evolution of a certain continuous function.
 In the figure, three connected components and one loop show up once and disappear at some time except for a single connected component.
 The birth-death pairs at each dimension can be presented as a persistence diagram, just as for the \v Cech complex.

-In general, let a filtration of topological spaces $\{U_r\}_{r \in R}$ be given; that is, for any $r_1$ and $r_2$ in $R$ satisfying $r_1 \leq r_2$, $U_{r_1} \subseteq U_{r_2}$.
-Here $R$ is a linearly ordered set.
-Then, it is possible to define the persistent homology and the corresponding persistence diagram of the sequence.
-In our first example, each $U_r$ is the union of balls with radius $r$ (or, the simplicial complex obtained from the balls); in our second example, each $U_r$ is the sub-level set $L_{r}$ at each value $r$.
+In general, let a filtration of topological spaces $\{U_r\}_{r \in R}$ be given, where $R$ is a linearly ordered set; that is, for any $r_1$ and $r_2$ in $R$ satisfying $r_1 \leq r_2$, $U_{r_1} \subseteq U_{r_2}$.
+Then, one can define the persistent homology and the corresponding persistence diagram of the sequence.
+In our first example, each $U_r$ is the union of balls with radius $r$ (or, the simplicial complex obtained from the balls); in our second example, each $U_r$ is the sub-level set $L_{r}$.